LongBu/AWS-SAP-C02-Study-Guide/README.md

 | Domain 4: Accelerate Workload Migration and Modernization | 20% |
 | **Total** | **100%** |

+## Organizational Unit (OU)

+### AWS Account Organizational Unit Migration:
+  * Remove the member account from the former organization [need root or IAM access to said member account and master account(s)]
+  * Send invite to the member account from the prospective organization
+  * Accept the invite from the prospective organization upon the member account
+  * Ensure the OrganizationAccountAccessRole is added to the member account

+### AWS Control Tower:
+  * Easy way to setup and govern a secure and compliant multi-account AWS environment based on best practices and using AWS OU to create accounts
+  * automates setup of environments in a few clicks
+  * automates ongoing policy managment using guard rails:
+    * SCP: preventative
+    * AWS Config: detective
+  * detects policy violations and remediates them
+  * monitor compliance through dashboards

+### Service Control Policies (SCP):
+  * Policies for OUs to manage permissions within, helping accounts stay within control setting limits/guard rails
+  * No permissions are granted by SCP, still IAM, but the effective permissions are the intersection of IAM, SCP, and IAM permissions boundaries allowing access
+  * OU must have all features enabled to utilize.
+  * Affects member accounts and attached users and roles within including the root user(s), not management accounts.
+  * Doesn't affect resource based policies directly.
+  * Doesn't affect service linked roles, which enable other AWS services to integrate with AWS OUs.
+  * If disabled at the root account, all SCPs are automatically detached from OU under that root account.
+If re-enabled all accounts there under are reverted to full AWS Access (default)
+  * Must have an explicit allow (nothing allowed by default like IAM) which is similar to IAM permissions boundary (if not in boundary => deny)

 ## Identity and Access Management (IAM)

 Allow vs Deny: If any denial in policy is present, the resource is denied regardless of allow statement(s).
 The default behavior is to deny resource(s) and resource(s) need allow statements to be allowed.